diptesshjaiin/project1/README.md

-This is a to-di list app project.
+This is a to-do list app project.